 The recently installed ParaStation MPI version 5.4.7-1 offers the possibility to collect statistical information and to print a respective report on the number of messages and the distribution over their length at the end of an MPI run.
+(The so-called psmpi histogram feature.)
 This new feature is currently enabled on DEEP-EST for the psmpi installation in the Devel-2019a stage: